-Each year, over 18,000 students, mostly from the elementary level, visit the Museum of Natural History.
-Local students as well as students from Los Angeles, Santa Maria, Santa Ynez Valley, Solvang, Oxnard, Simi Valley, Ventura, and Buellton come to visit this wonderful campus.
+Each year, over 18,000 students, mostly from the elementary level, visit the Museum of Natural History and Sea Center.
+Local students as well as students from Los Angeles, Santa Maria, Santa Ynez Valley, Solvang, Oxnard, Simi Valley, Ventura, and Buellton come to visit these wonderful campuses.

-Docents bring the Museum to life.
-At exploration stations in different halls, students can touch and feel the wing of an owl, the talons of a hawk, the pelt of an otter, sea stars and shells, and frequently – live insects!
+Docents bring the Museum and the Sea Center to life.
+At Exploration Stations in different halls, students can touch and feel the wing of an owl, the talons of a hawk, the pelt of an otter, sea stars and shells, and frequently – live insects!
 Sea Center volunteers guide student experiences with live marine animals.

-Docents encourage the students to learn by observation.
+Docents encourage the students to learn by observation and through inquiry.

 Planetarium presenters share the wonders of the universe with students.

 Planetarium presenters take students on a journey through our Solar System, including an up-close view of our Sun, Moon and planets and even our Milky Way!
 The live, interactive presentations often include constellations, their stories and other wonders of the Universe.

 The Docents of this Museum are a diverse group.
 We’ve chosen the Museum because of our interest in Natural History.
 All of us share a passion for connecting children to nature.